xavierchia/xavierchia.github.io/_posts/2024-01-07-stochastic-parrot.md

 Until I eventually get stuck again.

-Then I my loud mind starts proposing sentences and my quiet mind discard most them before they are even finished.
+Then my loud mind starts proposing sentences and my quiet mind discard most them before they are even finished.

 This continues until the quiet mind approves another output, and the words start flowing again.